elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Fixed

 - Grafana user values rendering was failing when whitelistRange was enabled, because of the missing of `annotations` key
+- Refer to Grafana, OpenSearch and Harbor as Web Portals in Grafana and OpenSearch welcome dashboards

 ### Updated